ChaseDickinson/packer-images/README.md

 ## TODO:

-- Troubleshoot why builds are not working within Vagrant environment
 - Break apart bash scripts to make them more simple instead of the functions?
 - Convert scripts to Ansible Playbooks
 - Create unit tests to validate builds